Constraints on the Faint End of the Galaxy Stellar Mass Function at z ~ 4-8 from Deep JWST Data: PHOTOMETRIC CATALOG AND SED FITTING

 For all \texttt{BC03} models we considered a Chabrier \citep{chabrier_galactic_2003} initial mass function (IMF), and the \texttt{SB99} models we used were re-scaled to a Chabrier IMF.
 We convolved the spectral models with a reddening law following the prescription of \cite{calzetti_dust_2000} and \cite{leitherer_global_2002}, with color excess values of $0 \leq E(B-V) \leq 1.5$ equally distributed in steps of $0.1$ for both \texttt{BC03} and \texttt{SB99}.

 We used our photometric catalog as the input catalog for SED fitting with \textsc{LePHARE}, considering $3\sigma$ flux upper limits in all cases, but source non detection in the particular band.
 All templates that produce fluxes greater than the $3\sigma$ upper limits are rejected by \textsc{LePhare}.
+The adopted stellar mass is obtained from the set of models (\texttt{BC03} or \texttt{SB99}) that has the lowest value of $\chi^2$.
 The diagnostic of photometric versus spectroscopic redshift for the whole sample (Fig. \ref{fig:zphot_zspec}) shows that the fraction of catastrophic outliers (defined in our case as $(z_{phot}-z_{spec})/(1+z_{spec})>0.15$) is $12.3\%$, and the normalized median absolute deviation of the sample is $0.0419$.

 Within our sample there are a total of 1804 galaxies that lie above the completeness limit (described in Sect. \ref{subsec:method_photometric_completeness}) in the redshift range $z\simeq 3.5$ to $z\simeq 8.5$.
 Table \ref{tab:smf_results} shows the number of galaxies used for computing the GSMF in each redshift interval.
 The resulting stellar mass versus redshift plot is shown in Fig. \ref{fig:stellarmass_redshift}.